PoorHttp/PoorWSGI/doc/about.rst

     ~$ python simple.py

-It has base error pages like 403, 404, 405, 500 or 501.
-500 internal server
+It has basic error pages like 403, 404, 405, 500, or 501.
+A 500 internal server
-error have debug output if poor_Debug is set.
-And there is special debug page on ``/debug-info`` uri, which is available when poor_Debug is set too.
+error will have debug output if poor_Debug is set.
+Additionally, there is a special debug page on the ``/debug-info`` URI, which is also available when poor_Debug is set.

 .. code:: sh

     ~$ poor_Debug=On python simple.py

-Poor WSGI have some functions, to you can use as real http server, which could send files with right mime-type from disk, or generate directory listing.
-See Configuration section for more info.
+PoorWSGI has some functions that you can use as a real HTTP server, which can send files with the correct MIME type from disk, or generate directory listings.
+See the Configuration section for more info.

 .. code:: sh